 The Future of COBRA under Affordable Care Act

-The implementation of health care reform under the Affordable Care Act (ACA) may significantly reduce the attractiveness — and need — for COBRA.
-This is because under ACA, low- to middle-income employees who quit or are laid off will be entitled to generous premium subsidies to buy health insurance in the exchanges slated to open on October 1, 2013.
-Employees’ widowed or divorced spouses will also be eligible for subsidized coverage.
+The implementation of health care reform under the Affordable Care Act (ACA) may have significantly reduced the attractiveness — and need — for COBRA.
+This is because under ACA, low- to middle-income employees who quit or are laid off have been entitled to generous premium subsidies to buy health insurance in the exchanges since 2014.
+Employees’ widowed or divorced spouses may also be eligible for subsidized coverage.

 It will be more cost effective for employers if their former employees (or dependents/spouses thereof) choose to go to the exchange to get subsidized insurance than if they continue coverage through COBRA since, typically, employees who enroll in COBRA tend to have higher medical expenses, making them more expensive to cover.